d-bl/GroundForge/docs/help/API.md

 The dressed up version adds decoration, event handling, configuration and some help.

 The scripts `index.js` and `jscolor.js` collect the configuration from an HTML form.
-The collected data is passed on to the scala code compiled into `matrix-graphs.js`.
+The collected data is passed on to the scala code which is compiled into `GroundForge-opt.js`.
 This scala code does the number crunching to create the diagrams bound by a squared grid and creates input for [D3.js] to render the dynamic pair and thread diagrams.